chrisdoofer/OpenAI-Playground/README.md

-# Function App with Private HTTP Endpoint
+# Open AI Playground Deployment

-Private endpoints for Azure Functions enable access to a Function App within a specified virtual network and restrict public internet access to it.
-Only clients which are connected to the virtual network are able to access the Function App.
-HTTP requests that originate from outside the virtual network address space are unable to reach the Function App.
+The goal of this POC enviornment is to provide a secure environment for testing the Open AI service.
+The POC allows for an input file to be dropped into the inputs folder in the public storage account.
+This storage account is publicly accessible but restricted by IP address and Azure AD authentication.
+Once an input file has been deposited a function app will pick up thsi event and pass the input file to the Open AI service to be categorised.
+The output of this categorisation will be inserted into CosmosDB where it can later be queried using Power BI.

 ## Features

 This project framework provides the following features:

-* A Function App with a basic .NET HTTP triggered Azure Function.
+* A Function App with a basic Python HTTP triggered Azure Function.
 * An Azure Virtual Network, Private Endpoint, and related resources that restrict access to the Function App.
 * An Azure Key Vault instance used to securely store all secret values.
 * Private Endpoints and network access controls that restrict access to the Storage Account and Key Vault.
-* All components are deployable via Bicep or Terraform.
+* All components are deployable via Bicep.

 ## Architecture